I’ve been on quite a journey the last two years: A scary, amazing, life-altering journey. I became a mom. Twice.

 Athleta is more than a business though.
 They are a modern brand as defined in What is BRANDING? published by the Norwich Business School.
 As you see in that clip, brands of today are finding information, sharing films, selling stuff, making friends and adding to knowledge.
 Athleta accomplishes all of this utilizing the channels below and integrating a consistent, solid and straightforward brand message: Power to the She

 With Power to the She, Athleta celebrates the busy lives women lead and how they make fitness a priority.
 They promise to put performance first and comfort a close second.
-(Maddy Lucier) I would add that “Power to the She” extends beyond making fitness a priority – it makes well being and empowerment a priority as reinforced by this video on the company’s You Tube channel:
+(Maddy Lucier) I would add that “Power to the She” extends beyond making fitness a priority – it makes well being and empowerment a priority.

 At its basic core, Athleta is a business with a product that it guarantees.